daryllxd/lifelong-learning/programming/ruby/design/practical-object-oriented-design-in-ruby-poodr.md

 - Exposing design flaws.
 If a test requires painful setup, the code expects too much context.
 If testing one object drags a bunch of others, the code has too many dependencies.

 ## Knowing What to Test

+One simple way to get better value from tests is to write fewer of them.
+The safest way to accomplish this is to test everything just once and in the proper place.

+Think of an OO application as a series of messages passing between a set of black boxes.
+Dealing with every object as a black box puts constraints on what others are permitted to know and limits the public knowledge about any object to the messages that pierce its boundaries.

+Willful ignorance of the internals of every other object is at the core of design.
+Dealing with objects as if they are only and exactly the messages to which they respond lets you change a changeable application.
+Same with your tests.
+Each test is merely another application object that needs to use an existing class.

+Not only should you limit couplings, but the few you allow should be to stable things.
+The most stable thing about any object is its public interface, it logically follows that the tests you write should be for messages that are defined in public interfaces.

+Tests that make assertions about the values that messages return are tests of state.
+Such tests commonly assert that the results returned by a message equal an expected value. *Objects should make assertions about state only for messages in their own public interfaces.
+Following this rule confines test of message return values to a single place and removes duplication.*

+*For query messages, they do not need to be tested by the sending object.
+Query messages are part of the public interface of their receiver.*

+*For command mesages (messages that do have side effects), it is the responsibility of the sending object to prove that they are properly sent.
+Proving that a message gets sent it a test of behavior, not state, and involves assertions about the number of times, and with what arguments, the message is sent.*

+## Knowing When to Test

+You should write tests first, whenever it makes sense to do so.
+Writings tests first forces reusability to be built into an object from its inception; it would otherwise be impossible to write tests at all.
+Novice designers are best served by writing test-first code.
+If you are a novice, it's important to sustain faith in the value of tests.
+Done at the correct time and in the right amounts, testing and writing code tests-first will lower your overall costs.

+## Knowing How to Test

+### Testing Incoming Messages

+(We no longer care about a wheel, we just care about something that has the `diameter` method.
+Gear depends upon `Diameterizable`, `Wheel` implements it.)

+### Testing Outgoing Messages

+*Ignore query messages.* Tests that query a class's methods has to be in the class that owns it.

+*Proving command messages.* We have an observer:

+    class Gear
+      def initialize(arg)
+        @observer = args[:observer]
+      end

+      def changed
+        observer.changed(chainring, cog)
+      end
+    end

+Since `Gear` has to notify `observer` when cogs or chainrings change, you have to assert that the message gets sent, but we don't know anything about how `observer's changed` method returns. `observer's` tests are responsible for making assertions about the results of its changed method.
+The responsibility for testing a message's return value lies with its receiver.

+    def setup
+      @observer = MiniTest::Mock.new
+      @gear = Gear.new(..., observer: @observer)
+    end

+    def test_notifies_observers_when_cogs_change
+      @observer.expect(:changed, true, ....)
+      @gear.set_cog(27)
+      @observer.verify
+    end

+Expect `observer` to receive `changed`, and verify it after.

+All the mock did with the message was remember that it received it. *The fact that `Gear` works just fine even after you mock `observer's` `changed` method proves that `Gear` doesn't care about what that method actually does. `Gear's` only responsiblity is to send the message; this test should restrict itself to proving `Gear` does so.*

+If you have proactively injected dependencies, you can easily substitute mocks.

+### Testing Duck Types

+For the `preparer` example:

+    module PreparerInterfaceTest
+      def test_implements_the_preparer_interface
+        assert respond_to(@object, :prepare_trip)
+      end
+    end

+    class MechanicTest
+      include PreparerInterfaceTest

+      def setup
+        @mechanic = @object = Mechanic.new
+      end
+    end

+Defining `PreparerInterfaceTest` as a module allows you to write the test once and then reuse it in every object that plays the role. *The module serves as a test and as documentation.* It raises the visibility of the role and makes it easy to prove that any newly created `Preparer` successfully fulfills its obligations.

+Testing that the interface is actually used:

+    class TripTest
+      def test_requires_trip_preparation
+        @preparer = MiniTest::Mock.new
+        @trip = Trip.new
+        @preparer.expect(:prepare_trip, nil, [@trip])

+        @trip.prepare([@preparer])
+        @preparer.verify
+      end
+    end

+### Using Role Tests to Validate Doubles